tryton-vanmeer/tower-of-babel/README.md

 # Dependencies

-Instructions in this README and those within each language assume Fedora Linux.
+Instructions in READMEs assume Fedora Linux.
 Make sure to adapt them for your OS.

 For basic build dependencies: